SolaceSamples/solace-samples-semp/docs/_tutorials/curl.md

 }
 ```

 All Solace message router objects are addressed by a resource path that you specify in the URI.
-So for example let’s look at the URI for creating a client username.
+So for example let’s look at the URI for creating a Client Username.

     solacevmr:8080/SEMP/v2/config/msgVpns/default/clientUsernames

 In this URI, the authority component is `solacevmr:8080`, which identifies the Solace message router that you are interacting with.
 Then `/SEMP/v2/config` identifies that you are making a SEMP call and that you are using version 2 of the API `config` API.

-The remaining part of the URI, `/msgVpns/default/clientUsernames`, identifies that you are targeting client usernames collection within the “default” message-VPN.
+The remaining part of the URI, `/msgVpns/default/clientUsernames`, identifies that you are targeting Client Usernames collection within the “default” message-VPN.

-Ok let’s get started…
+Ok let’s get started...

 ## Creating an object using POST

-You create a client username from the `clientUsernames` collection within the message-VPN.
-The client username has only one required attribute, its name.
+You create a Client Username from the `clientUsernames` collection within the message-VPN.
+The Client Username has only one required attribute, its name.
 In this example I’ve chosen `tutorialUser`.
-For interest, I will also enable the new client username so it is ready for messaging clients to use.
+For interest, I will also enable the new Client Username so it is ready for messaging clients to use.
 During creation, any attributes that are not specified will be created using default values.

-With `curl`, you can create a client username using an HTTP POST with the following command:
+With `curl`, you can create a Client Username using an HTTP POST with the following command:

 ```
 curl -X POST -u user:password solacevmr:8080/SEMP/v2/config/msgVpns/default/clientUsernames \